Barycentric rational approximation for learning the index of a dynamical system from limited data: Extensions to least-squares rational approximation

 As such, it may appear impossible to compare rational functions of different degrees built through, e.g., VF.
 However, this can be achieved by leveraging a form of model selection.
 To this aim, we note that VF has already been coupled with model selection strategies \cite{VFMS,LFMS}, as a way to overcome one of its main limitations, namely, the need to fix the ``surrogate complexity'' $m$ in advance.
+Such model selection strategies generally work by using VF to independently build several rational approximations with different values of $m$, and then selecting the rational approximant characterized by the lowest approximation error.

+As a prototypical example of such a model-selection technique, consider a strategy where, given a target error tolerance $\varepsilon_{\text{VF}}>0$ and a target relative degree $\delta$, one sequentially applies VF with rational surrogates of increasing complexity $m=1,2,\ldots$, stopping as soon as the uniform approximation error $\ell^\infty$ is below $\varepsilon_{\text{VF}}$.
+In a very practical sense, this strategy mimics AAA, cf.~Algorithm~\ref{algo:aaa}, with two main differences: (i) the selection of the support points is performed through the SK iterations rather than by selecting the sample point with the largest error \cite{VF} and (ii) the (in this case) detrimental interpolation property is weakened to a more robust least-squares approximation, cf.~\eqref{eq:LSVF}.

-Without going into too many details, such model selection strategies generally work by using VF to independently build several rational approximations with different values of $m$, and then selecting the rational approximant characterized by the lowest approximation error\footnote{In this context, one \emph{can} effectively compare rational functions based on their approximation error, since the error is not monotonic with respect to the complexity.
-This is in contrast with what we mention for our degree-identification routine, where the approximation error behave monotonically with respect to (the absolute value of) the degree.}.
-In Section~\ref{subsec:noisy}, we present an alternative way of performing model selection with VF, in a way that mimics AAA more closely.
+Using the above strategy, one \emph{can} effectively compare rational functions based on their approximation error, since the error is not monotonic with respect to the complexity.
+This is in contrast with what we mention for our degree-identification routine, where the approximation error behaves monotonically with respect to (the absolute value of) the degree.
 This means that, given some data, it \emph{is} possible to perform a form of VF where different complexities are adaptively explored, in a flavor similar to AAA, enabling the use of criterion \eqref{eq:criterion_m} to compare rational functions.
 Such an ``adaptive-complexity'' flavor of VF can then be used to replace AAA in our degree-identification strategy, namely, Algorithm~\ref{algo}.
-Our numerical tests, which can be found in the next section, show that this approach is promising when dealing with noisy data.
+Our numerical tests, presented in the next section, show that this approach is promising when dealing with noisy data.